 mosquitto_pub -t 'chedelics/test' -u mqtt-idroot -P (your-password)

 Congratulations!
 You have successfully installed Mosquitto.
-Thanks for using this tutorial for installing the Mosquitto MQTT on Ubuntu 20.04 LTS Focal Fossa system.
+Thanks for using this tutorial for installing the Mosquitto Message Queuing Telemetry Transport (MQTT) on Ubuntu 20.04 LTS Focal Fossa system.
 For additional help or useful information, we recommend you check the official Mosquitto website.